 Red Flags in Early Sessions

-Therapists who dismiss concerns, interrupt frequently, or seem distracted indicate poor fit.
+Therapists who dismiss concerns, interrupt frequently, or seem distracted indicate a poor fit.
 Feeling judged or talked down to after two to three sessions justifies seeking alternatives.
 Good therapy feels collaborative, not authoritarian.

 Setting Clear Goals